 A total of 1,510 DNA samples, including 547 biological replicates, were sequenced by the Earth Microbiome Project according to their standard protocols in 2010, using the original V4 primers (FWD:GTGCCAGCMGCCGCGGTAA; REV:GGACTACHVGGGTWTCTAAT) (45).
 Briefly, the V4 region was amplified and sequenced using Illumina HiSeq, resulting in 77,517,398 total sequences with an average length of 150 base pairs.
 To reduce the number of erroneous sequences, QIIME’s “deblurring” algorithm for reducing sequence error in Illumina data was applied (46).
 Based on the sequencing error profile, this algorithm removes reads that are likely to be sequencing errors if those reads are both low in abundance and highly similar to a high abundance read.
 Reads occurring less than 25 times in the entire dataset were removed after deblurring, leaving 9,856 unique sequences.
 These sequences are considered operational taxonomic units (OTUs).

 570 sequences with long homopolymer runs, ambiguous base calls, or incorrect sequence lengths were found and removed via mothur v1.34.3 (47).
-Thirty-three chimeras and 340 chloroplast sequences (based on pre-clustering and classification with the Greengenes 16S database, May 2013) (48) were removed.
+Thirty-three chimeras and 340 chloroplast sequences (based on pre-clustering and classification with the Greengenes 16S rRNA gene database, May 2013) (48) were removed.
 Samples were rarefied to 2,500 reads; samples with less than 2,500 reads were omitted, resulting in 1,387 remaining samples.
 The rarefaction cutoff used was determined based on the results of simulation; 2,500 reads was chosen to maximize the number of samples retained, while maintaining sufficient quality for downstream analysis of diversity metrics.

 Representative sequences for each OTU were classified in either our curated freshwater database (19) or the Greengenes database based on the output of NCBI-BLAST (blast+ 2.2.3.1) (49).
 Representative sequences from each OTU were randomly chosen.
 The program blastn was used to compare representative sequences to full-length sequences in the freshwater database.
 OTUs matching the freshwater database with a percent identity greater than 98% were classified in that database, and remaining sequences were classified in the Greengenes database.
 Both classification steps were performed in mothur using the Wang method (50), and classifications with less than 70% confidence were not included.
 A detailed workflow for quality control and classification of our sequences is available at (https://github.com/McMahonLab/16STaxAss ) (manuscript in prep).